Gordon Cullen: Price & Cullen

+Death and legacy

 Cullen lived in the small village of Wraysbury (Berkshire) from 1958 until his death, aged 80, on 11 August 1994, following a serious stroke.
 After his passing, David Gosling and Norman Foster collected various examples of his work and put them together in the book "Visions of Urban Design".

 Awards

 In 1972 he was elected Honorary Fellow of the RIBA.
 In 1975 he was awarded with an RDI for illustration and Townscape.
 The following year he was awarded a medal from The American Institute of Architects.
 In 1978 he was appointed a CBE for his contribution to architecture from Elizabeth II of the United Kingdom.